 During the fiscal year ended June 30, 2021, AHS began transforming conceptual designs into buildable blueprints.
-Construction of AHS' new campus is expected to take 12 to 24 months, which indicates the school will move from its current location to FLC as soon as Fall 2022 and ideally no later than Fall 2023.
+Construction of AHS' new school began during the fiscal year ended June 30, 2022, it is anticipated the school will move from its current location to FLC in late 2022 or early 2023.